MarynaShavlak/dev-interview-hub/src/widgets/Navbar/ui/NotAuthorizedNavbar/README.md

 ## Overview
 The `NotAuthorizedNavbar` component provides a navigation bar for users who are not authenticated.
-It displays a login button and, if the login modal is active, renders the `LoginModal` component.
+It displays a login button and, if the login modal is active, renders the `AuthModal` component.
 This component adapts its appearance based on the application's feature flags, switching between redesigned and deprecated styles as necessary.
 It ensures that unauthenticated users have easy access to the login functionality and maintains a consistent user experience across different design versions of the application.